janelia-flyem/diced/README.md

 * Create a DicedStore which spawns a DVID instance for access versioned array data.
 * Create or open a DicedRepo from the DicedStore.
 This is similar to opening or creating a repository in Github.
 * Create nD DicedArray types in the repo
-* Visualize repo information on the html web viewer that is launched on the same port as the DicedStore
+* Visualize repo information on the html web viewer that is launched on the same port as the DicedStore (default port 8000)
 * Lock, branch version nodes as your data repository changes.

 ### Scenario 1: Create a local database to store image data